fytinnovations/oc-careers/getting-started/configuration.md

 ## Application Notification via Mail

-Enabling this will display another field which enables the user to add emails to which the emails should be sent when a candidate applies
+Enable this feature if you receive emails when a candidate applies for the job.

+## Recipient Email Addresses

+Once you enable the above switch you need to add list of emails to whom you would like to send this emails.